 “Ma pango ma whero ka oti te mahi”

 I have recently completed a Bachelor of Social Sciences at the University of Waikato which strengthened my commitment to social justice, human rights, and social responsibility and led me to my job at CFSS.

 I have a background in business ownership and other administrative roles.
 I enjoy using the experience I have gained in my previous roles, as well as my degree in social policy in my work at CFSS.

-I also volunteer at Citizens Advice Bureau and my partner and I live on a dairy farm in the South Waikato and we have 5 adult daughters.
+I also volunteer as an interviewer at Citizens Advice Bureau in Hamilton, and am the secretary on the Citizens Advice Bureau Hamilton Board of Trustees.
+I live on a dairy farm in the South Waikato with my partner.

 I have joined Catholic Family Support Services part time to work on a number of projects in support of the social work team.

 I have recently moved to Hamilton with my wife Wendy and 2 children (Wendy is the new Dean of Waikato Anglican Cathedral).
 Previously I managed Anglican and Catholic Family Services (ACROSS) in Palmerston North where I worked for 14 years.

 I have a background in social work and counselling, and am a registered social worker.
 I am looking forward to the opportunity to add to the excellent work that Catholic Family Support Services is doing in the community.